BigDataAnalyticsGroup/docker-bde/README.md

 ## Clone the Repository

-Second, before starting to work on the notebooks for the first time, you have to clone [this repository](https://github.com/BigDataAnalyticsGroup/bigdataengineering) on the host.
+Second, before starting to work on the notebooks for the first time, you have to clone [this repository](https://github.com/BigDataAnalyticsGroup/bigdataengineering) on your local machine.
 Make sure, that submodules are also loaded by using the `--recursive` option:
 ```sh
 $ git clone --recursive https://github.com/BigDataAnalyticsGroup/bigdataengineering.git
 ```